Valesz/fast-file-explorer/BWE8LT/README.md

 # Fast File Explorer

 Fast File Explorer is a console application for fast file management with only the keyboard to maximize efficency.
-With this application you don't need to spend time navigating between your mouse and keyboard, so you can be as productive as you can be!
+With this application you don't need to spend time navigating between your mouse and keyboard, so you can be as productive as possible!

 This project was created for a university course where we learned about developing with modern principals in C#.
 Although those principles apply generally.